JaidedAI/EasyOCR/README.md

 ## To be implemented

-1. Language packs: Russian-based languages + Arabic + etc.
+1. Language packs: Hindi, Russian-based languages + Arabic + etc.
 2. Language model for better decoding
 3. Better documentation and api